 The college-level work of students transferring from accredited two-year colleges or technical schools will be evaluated on a course-by-course basis.
-Lakeland College accepts up to 60 semester hours of transferred credits from any combination of accredited two-year schools.
-Students majoring in Early Childhood through Middle Childhood Education will be allowed to exceed the 60-semester-hour limitation on transfer credit from two-year institutions providing such credit is completed after their initial entry into Lakeland College and is part of their Early Childhood Education requirements.
+Lakeland College accepts up to 72 semester hours of transferred credits from any combination of regionally accredited two-year schools.
+Students majoring in Early Childhood through Middle Childhood Education may be allowed to exceed the limitation on transfer credit from two-year institutions providing such credit is completed after their initial entry into Lakeland College and is part of their Early Childhood Education requirements.